 • current and complete address in Colorado, even if it is only a temporary one

 • proof of insurance for all J-1s and J-2s

-:::IMPORTANT UNDEGRADUATES and transfer students attending Orientation from August 15-21, 2014.
+:::IMPORTANT::: Undergraduates and transfer students must attend Orientation from August 15-21, 2014.
 We have a very large number of participants and you will be assigned an immigration check-in session during your Orientation.
 In addition to the documents listed above, you will need to bring PAPER copies of the following to your immigration check-in session:

 • Copy of your passport bio data page